 So not only is parking expensive, but admission is pricey as well.
 For our family of four, we paid $45, even with the baby being free.
 The entire experience lasted about an hour, and that’s with skipping most of the exhibits and the free movie.
 Your time spent will greatly differ depending on how long your own line is and your own children’s attention spans.

 Willis Tower is located in the heart of the Loop and Chicago’s business area, a bit of a hike (at least for toddlers) from all the tourism and family-friendliness of River North and the Magnificent Mile.
 When dealing with crowds, nap times, hungry bellies, and unpredictable bladders, a trip to the Skydeck can eat up more of the day than you may care to and leave you cut-off from other family-friendly Chicago attractions and dining options.

 So it begs the question, “Is it really worth it just for a view?”
 The jaded Chicagoan in me says it’s not.
 But, if you’re a parent who truly savors those times when your child’s eyes widen at the sight of something new, then it’s different.
 To be able to see your little people take in just how big the world is, and then watch them step out confidently to claim their space in it – well that’s just priceless.

-(driving directions input 232 S. Franklin St. on GPS or online)
+(driving directions input 232 S. Franklin St., Chicago)

-Enter Skydeck on Jackson Blvd. (south side of building)
+Enter Skydeck on Jackson Blvd. (south side of the building)